Take a moment and honestly answer the following question about yourself…are you addicted to your cell phone?

 Maybe a better question is, how many hours a day are you actively not on your phone?
 Did you know, that on a daily basis the average American spends over 10 hours in front of a screen.
 Over 10 hours every day- that’s a lot of time!
-There’s only 24 hours in a day and if you’re one of the lucky one’s getting 8+ hours of sleep a night, that means there aren’t many moments of your day (aside from when you’re asleep) that you are in a digital free space.
+There are only 24 hours in a day and if you’re one of the lucky ones getting 8+ hours of sleep a night, that means there aren’t many moments of your day (aside from when you’re asleep) that you are in a digital-free space.

 Digital overload, the constant stream of information we get through mobile and other devices, has completely taken over our everyday life, both personal and professional.
 Day and night our eyes move from one screen to the next and although technology has allowed us to innovate how we work, it has also created new ways to distract and prevent us from achieving the task at hand.
 Even when we want to focus, the ping of new messages, emails, and other notifications are constant and dramatically affect our productivity.

 So, let’s revisit the question.
 Maybe…you do spend a bit too much time on your phone or in front of the computer, I think that most of us fall under this category nowadays – myself included.
 So if you’re like me, then you can see that we need to make a change, but how can we minimize time on our devices?

 The culture of constant connection has brought us to this point and in today’s digital era it is unrealistic to consider turning off your devices as a permanent solution.
 Still, that doesn’t mean that we can’t fight back and make a positive adjustment to our unhealthy relationship with technology.
 We have to find ways to control our digital overload and not the other way around.
 The benefits of reclaiming control on our digital addiction are enormous and good news is you’ve already completed the first step, self-awareness!